Iran hostage crisis: Impact in the United States

-A heckler in Washington, D.C., leans across a police line toward a demonstration of Iranians in August 1980.
+A heckler in Washington, D.C. leans across a police line toward a demonstration of Iranians in August 1980.

 In the United States, the hostage crisis created "a surge of patriotism" and left "the American people more united than they have been on any issue in two decades."
-The hostage-taking was seen "not just as a diplomatic affront," but as a "declaration of war on diplomacy itself."
+The hostage-taking was seen "not just as a diplomatic affront," as the editorial board of The New York Times noted, but as a "declaration of war on diplomacy itself."
 Television news gave daily updates.
 In January 1980, the CBS Evening News anchor Walter Cronkite began ending each show by saying how many days the hostages had been captive.
 President Carter applied economic and diplomatic pressure: Oil imports from Iran were ended on November 12, 1979, and with Executive Order 12170, around US$8 billion of Iranian assets in the United States were frozen by the Office of Foreign Assets Control on November 14.

 During the weeks leading up to Christmas in 1979, high school students made cards that were delivered to the hostages.
 Community groups across the country did the same, resulting in bales of Christmas cards.
 The National Christmas Tree was left dark except for the top star.

 At the time, two Trenton, N.J., newspapers – The Trenton Times and The Trentonian and perhaps others around the country – printed full-page color American flags in their newspapers for readers to cut out and place in the front windows of their homes as support for the hostages until they were brought home safely.

 Some Iranian Americans reported a backlash against them develop in the United States.
 According to activist Maziar Bahari, an anonymous friend told him, "I had to hide my Iranian identity not to get beaten up, even at university."

 According to Bowden, a pattern emerged in President Carter's attempts to negotiate the hostages' release: "Carter would latch on to a deal proffered by a top Iranian official and grant minor but humiliating concessions, only to have it scotched at the last minute by Khomeini."